katzur/story-sparks/TESTING.md

 <details><summary>As a Site User I can view the shipment and returns Q&A section so that I can get more information about the shipping time, return options and international deliveries.</summary>
 <img src="https://story-sparks.s3.eu-west-1.amazonaws.com/media/Q%26A.png">
 </details>
 Additional page was created to answer User's questions regarding shipments and returns.
-It was created in approachable accordeon style - User can click on the question and a new section appears underneath with the answer.
+It was created in approachable accordion style - User can click on the question and a new section appears underneath with the answer.

 <details><summary>As a Site User I can use the contact form so that I can communicate directly with the store to send them a query/ questions regarding the product/store.</summary>
 <img src="https://story-sparks.s3.eu-west-1.amazonaws.com/media/contact-form.png">
 </details>
 Contact form was created for the Users to be able to send messages to the Story Spark's Team directly.
-Page can be accessed from the navar About & Contact, as well as from the footer section on every page (middle pane links).
+Page can be accessed from the navbar About & Contact, as well as from the footer section on every page (middle pane links).
 Customer can fill the details in the contact form, select a type of the query and click "Submit".
 Based on the outcome of the operation - a small message appears on the right side informing about the success/ failure of this operation.

 <details><summary>As a Site Admin I can add a product so that I can add new items to my store.</summary>
 <img src="https://story-sparks.s3.eu-west-1.amazonaws.com/media/product-management.png">